MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 ### Collate ADFS logs in Azure AD

-Azure AD Sing-In reports include ADFS sign-in activity for customers who use Azure AD Connect Health.
+Azure AD Sign-In reports include ADFS sign-in activity when you use Azure AD Connect Health.
 Filter sign-in logs by Token Issuer Type "Federated".

 Here’s an example PowerShell command to retrieve sign-in logs for a specific IP address: